tihawk/mdwa.nvim/README.md

 Get over a writing block by forcing yourself to write non-stop for a set amount of time.

-Just open your Neovim, and run the command `:Mdwa` to start a default 3-minute writing session, whereas if you stop writing for 5 seconds, you will lose what you've written so far!
+Just open your Neovim, and run the command `:Mdwa` to start a default 3-minute writing session, wherein if you stop writing for 5 seconds, you will lose what you've written so far!

 Start a writing session with a custom duration, by providing the duration in minutes as an argument to the command, e.g. `:Mdwa 5` for a 5-minute session.